magento/architecture/design-documents/web-api-controllers.md

     );
 ```

-The service contract responsible for it has this method signature, right of the bat we can see an argument that should
+The service contract responsible for it has this method signature, right off the bat we can see an argument that should
-not be accessible to web API - _redirectUrl_ which is used to set redirect URL inside E-mail confirmation E-mail.
+not be accessible to web API - _redirectUrl_ which is used to set redirect URL inside confirmation E-mail.
 And what about password?
-From web API client's perspective it should be the $customer's property but it's a separate
+From a web API client's perspective it should be the $customer's property but it's a separate
 account because _CustomerInterface_ is meant to represent business layer entity which doesn't store original password
 and only has the password's hash.
 Also _CustomerInterface_ has _defaultShipping/Billing_ properties, but then
 _AddressInterface_ also has _isDefaultShipping/Billing_ properties - which one should a web API client use to set a